hituro/hituro-makes-macros/date-macro/custom_datesystems.md

 The other system definition values are as follows:

 ```
     min_length:   The number of seconds in a minute
     hour_length:  The number of minutes in an hour
     day_length:   The number of hours in a day
     days:         The names of each day of the week
     week_start:   The weekday on which day 1 of your calendar starts
     months:       An array of month information
     periods:      Singular and plural names for each of your time units (as used by <<dateperiod>>)
+    year_offset:  An int value to add to the returned year (see below)
 ```

 For `months`, the `length` value is the number of days in a non-leap year, and the `season` is the name of the season (as returned by `[season]`).

+For `year_offset` the value is a fixed number of years to add to the value returned by `getDate()`.
+Use this when you wish to use some SF date system set far into the future, which also has leap years, to reduce the calculation required.
+For example, if your game is set in the year 40,000, you might set `year_offset` to 40000, so that your zero-year counts from there.
+If your system does not have leap years, you probably do not need to do this.

 ### Leap Years